duthied/Free-Friendika/doc/Install.md

     bin/console autoinstall -v

+### Prepare .htaccess file

+Copy .htaccess-dist to .htaccess (be careful under Windows) to have working mod-rewrite again.
+If you have installed Friendica into a sub directory, like /friendica/ set this path in RewriteBase accordingly.

+Example:

+    cp .htacces-dist .htaccess

+*Note*: Do **not** rename the .htaccess-dist file as it is tracked by GIT and renaming will cause a dirty working directory.

 ### Set up the worker

 Set up a cron job or scheduled task to run the worker once every 5-10 minutes in order to perform background processing.